craigfisk/portfolio/README.md

 ## Using ML to Connect *QuickBooks* Experts

 <img src="https://craigfisk.com/img/pexels-yan-krukau-6817650_1080.png" style="width: 50%; height: auto; float: right;" >

+For me personally, this story is about leveraging expertise networking, related to what we are doing with my startup, Marmalade AI, on the rather large footprint of an existing product, *QuickBooks".
+There are many potential similar cases that differentiate an established product by enabling its users to connect.

 Intuit *QuickBooks* has established itself as a market-leading financial management solution for small and medium-sized businesses (SMBs).
 As the *QuickBooks* portfolio expands, so does the demand for experts.
 To address this opportunity, Intuit can innovate by enabling users to share expertise.
 Intuit can differentiate itself from competition with virtual expertise networks powered by machine learning (ML).